jrin771/StanfordQuadruped/README.md

 # Stanford Quadruped

+#GLOBAL NOTE: DOCUMENTATION FOR CS199 SPRING 2023 FINAL PROJECT AT BOTTOM OF README.md

 ## Overview
 This repository hosts the code for Stanford Pupper and Stanford Woofer, Raspberry Pi-based quadruped robots that can trot, walk, and jump.